 Figure 3.2 shows the position of the pilot holes in the top of the 50 or 100 amp AHF enclosure when using top entry into the enclosure for both the power and CT wiring (and possibly other optional control wiring).
 Top entry is preferred over bottom entry because the wiring for both the power and CTs is a direct shot.
-The 1.125" diameter pilot hole on the right side is for the 3 power wires and the chassis ground, and is large enough for /4" conduit.
+The 1.125" diameter pilot hole on the right side is for the 3 power wires and the chassis ground, and is large enough for 3⁄4" conduit.
 This will have to be enlarged to the size needed to meet the electrical code using a punch.
 Care should be taken that no metal shavings are allowed to fall into the interior of the enclosure when using the punch.
 The punch should be centered within the pilot hole to insure that the new hole has its center in the same place.
 Failing to center the punch may result in less space being available for conduit mounting hardware.
 Power wires will be connected, in almost a straight shot, from this opening to the top terminals of the power switch.
-The chassis ground wire should be terminated to a $\frac{1}{4}$ " ring terminal or similar.
-A $\frac{1}{4}$ -20 stud is available inside the upper right side of the cabinet for connecting this chassis ground wire.
+For 50-300A rated systems, the chassis ground wire should be terminated to a $\frac{1}{4}$ " ring terminal or similar.
+A $\frac{1}{4}$ -20 stud is available inside the upper right side of the cabinet for connecting this chassis ground wire, , on 50-300A rated systems.
+For 400A rated systems, two ground lugs, each with a $\frac{1}{2}$ in internal hex socket, can accept 2 AWG to 600 kcmil ground wire.
+For 500A and 600A rated systems, three lugs, each with a $\frac{1}{2}$ in internal hex socket, can accept 2AWG to 600kcmil ground wire.
+The hardware is to be torqued to 500 in-lbs.
+The ground lugs are located on the back wall of the cabinet, on the left side, for 400-600A rated systems.
+The ground lugs can be removed from the cabinet for securing the wires to them, then reattached to the cabinet wall.